 While freedom from material and formal constraints characterize modern architecture, in the residential realm, the most significant character defining features of the Modern style include, but are not limited to, the following:

-- (a) Exterior finishes

-- a.
+- i.
 Stucco

-- b.
+- ii.
 Siding or slats as accents

-- c.
-Masonry accents - d.
+- iii.
+Masonry accents

+- iv.
 Metal accents